brightspot/dynamic-taxonomy/README.md

 - Navigate to `Taxonomy` > `Tags`
 - Click `New Dynamic Tag` button in the bottom left corner.
 - Add the required display name.
-- Select a parent tag if applicable.
 - Select a category from the dropdown menu.
-(Note category must match the parent tag's category if parent tag is selected).
 - Click `Save`.

 ### Tagging content with dynamic tags